Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 Some items, especially ascended Rings and Accessories can be unique.
 This means that you can **only equip one item with the same name**.
 It is a  common mistake to buy two ascended rings that are the same and then wonder why you can't equip both.
 Read the description carefully :)

 [To the top](#Guild Wars 2 new Player Tutorial)

 ---

 # Chapter 6: Gamemodes

 The game consists of three main gamemodes.
 While it is perfectly possible to play all three, they are very different and some players will gravitate to certain modes.
 If you find yourself disliking a particular mode you might try the others to see if they are more fun for you.

-## 6.1: PvP
+## 6.1: Player versus Player

-- How builds work
-- how gamemodes work
-- how progression works
-- how seasons work

 One important note about PvP is that there is no gear grind.
 Stats are handled with amulets you can equip.
 While some of them have a small up front initial cost this enables the game to be fair balanced stat wise.
 Someone just joining has the same tools to win like an experienced player.

-## 6.2: WvW
+## 6.2: World versus World

-Other than PvP a gear grind technically exists in WvW since it doesn't use amulets but the PvE weapons and armor you wear.
+Opposed to  PvP a gear grind technically exists in WvW since it doesn't use amulets but the PvE weapons and armor you wear.
 This means that you have way more freedom in your builds, but at the same time have to take care of having decent equipment.

-## 6.3: PvE
+## 6.3: Player versus Environment

+PvE content largely consists of Dungeons, raids, Fractals and story (Living World and Expansions).

 ## 6.3.1 Living World and Expansions